sanat-buyya/ecommerce/README.md

-# eCommerce Application
+# E-Commerce Application (ShopEase)

-A Spring Boot based eCommerce web application with distinct roles and functionalities for Admin, Merchant, and Customer.
-It supports product management, order processing, and role-based access control.
+Overview
 ---
+This is a Java Spring Boot e-commerce application that provides a platform for merchants to sell products and customers to purchase them.
+The application includes features like user authentication, product management, shopping cart functionality, and payment processing through RazorPay integration.

 ## 🚀 Features